-Provider...providers not in the Preferred Patient CareSM Network but who have a provider agreement with Florida Blue to provide services, as Florida Blue PPS providers, at a negotiated fee.
+Provider... providers not in Network Blue but who have a provider agreement with Florida Blue to provide services, as Florida Blue PPS providers, at a negotiated fee.
 These providers are also called Florida Blue Traditional Program Participating Providers.

 Palliative Care...reduction or abatement of pain and other troubling symptoms through services provided by members of the Hospice team of health care providers.